 - Helping clients understand the implications of resource planning choices

-Our team has helped draft integrated resource planning rules on behalf of the Puerto Rico Public Service Commission, and we worked with EPA to draft guidance on state planning processes for regulatory compliance.
+Our team has helped draft integrated resource planning rules on behalf of the Puerto Rico Public Service Commission, and we worked with the EPA to draft guidance on state planning processes for regulatory compliance.
 Synapse staff authored a highly-cited IRP Best Practices guide, as well as EPA's Guide to Action chapter on resource planning practices.
 Synapse founder and CEO Bruce Biewald is a nationally recognized expert in IRP best practices, testifying before Congress on utilities’ use of carbon prices in IRPs.

 Energy Future Scenario Analysis